mmeil3/FireClimateSpatialAnalysis/README.md

 ```
 #### Geographically Weighted Regression
 If the LSR model revealed evidence of spatial autocorrelation in the dependent variable, we can proceed with fitting a GWR model.
-This regression analysis enablesthe computation of raw and standardized regression coefficients and the standardized residuals to differentiate local spatial variations (Oyana, 2021, p.
+This regression analysis enables the computation of raw and standardized regression coefficients and the standardized residuals to differentiate local spatial variations (Oyana, 2021, p.
 150).
 GWR allows us to quantify how temperature influences wildfire density in British Columbia using these coefficients and residuals.

 $$
 Y_{uv} = \alpha + \beta_1 X_{uv} + \beta_2 E_{uv} + \beta_3 A_{uv} + \epsilon_{uv}